Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Event Summary

-This talk follows the trail of one Jain textual tradition, that of the thirteenth-century Prakrit Ṣaṣṭi Śataka (Saṭṭisaya; “One-hundred Sixty”) by the Śvetāmbara Kharatara Gaccha Jain layman Nemicandra Bhaṇḍārī.
+This talk followed the trail of one Jain textual tradition, that of the thirteenth-century Prakrit Ṣaṣṭi Śataka (Saṭṭisaya; “One-hundred Sixty”) by the Śvetāmbara Kharatara Gaccha Jain layman Nemicandra Bhaṇḍārī.
 This text has been translated into and commented on in nine different languages over the seven centuries since Nemicandra composed it.
 Investigating the authors of the translations and commentaries we find that most of them wrote in multiple languages, some as many as four.
-This talk argues that the Ṣaṣṭi Śataka text tradition shows that to be a Jain cosmopolitan author was to be able to write in multiple languages, not just Sanskrit.
+This talk argued that the Ṣaṣṭi Śataka text tradition shows that to be a Jain cosmopolitan author was to be able to write in multiple languages, not just Sanskrit.

 John E. Cort